michaelvdnest/powershell-tetris/README.md

-# powershell-tetris
+# Powershell-Tetris
-A console tetris game written in PowerShell
+A console tetris game written in PowerShell.

+### Credit
+Based on the Tetris game written by [OneLoneCoder](https://github.com/OneLoneCoder/videos).